Native American Cultural Appropriation

 It’s no secret that Canada and the United States have a gruesome history with the native people here.
 While some may believe that the violence between them ended when treaties were signed, that was actually the beginning of a whole new battle in the very much ongoing war against native genocide.
 Considering the violence between settlers and the indigenous people, tribal leaders often had no choice but to sign treaties due to the threat their people and way of life, and the government used that to their advantage.

 In article 14 of the Treaty of Point Elliot 1855, my tribes treaty with the United States government, it states there will be a school provided by the government.
-What they didn’t say is that those schools would be ran by church members who would then strip the children of their cultural identity and beat, abuse, and kill them (not to mention how many were lost to disease) in order to “Kill the Indian, Save the Man.”
+What they didn’t say is that those schools would be ran by church members who would then strip the children of their cultural identity and beat, abuse, and kill them (not to mention how many were lost to sickness and disease) in order to “Kill the Indian, Save the Man.”

 Here’s what the Tulalip tribe has to say about the residential school my ancestors attended: